+You don't have to concern yourself with this "highly sophisticated option" (or with storeBackupUpdate-Backup.pl) if you do not use option lateLinks.
 Have a look at Example 1.
-You don't have to care about this "high sophisticated option" (and storeBackupUpdate-Backup.pl) if you do not use option lateLinks.

 FAQ 4 Making a remote Backup with SSH (no NFS)